 Order a copy of a property title record

 Titles (records of title)

 In the past, the evidence of a property title was a paper document called a Certificate of Title, but since 2002 all of New Zealand's current property title records are held electronically.

-Electronic property title records are called computer registers.
-Find out more about titles (computer registers).
+Electronic property title records are called records of title.
+Find out more about titles under the Land Transfer Act 2017.

 Researching land records